Maha1821/Swe363-project/README.md

 THE FINAL PROJECT IS THE LATEST VERSION

-In order to log-in successfully sunce there is not any DataBase or back-end attached to this you need to use the following:
+In order to log-in successfully, you need to use the following:

 As a registered user: